How does “Garden City” Singapore handle their domestic waste?

 How does it work?

-The amount of garbage produced in Singapore is about 17,000 tons per day, of which 56% is recycled.
-Garbage that cannot be recycled is shipped for incineration, and non-combustible materials are land filled.
-There are currently four garbage disposal infrastructure is composed with an incineration capacity of 6,900 tons per day.
-After incineration, 1,600 tons of ash will be produced and will be transported to the shore of Pulau Semakau for landfill.
+Singapore generates approximately 17,000 tons of waste per day, out of which 56% is recycled.
+The remaining non-recyclable waste is transported for incineration, while non-combustible materials are sent to landfills.
+The country currently has four waste disposal infrastructure facilities with a combined incineration capacity of 6,900 tons per day.
+Following incineration, around 1,600 tons of ash is produced and transported to the shoreline of Pulau Semakau for landfill.

-The incineration time is about 45 minutes to 90 minutes.
-The heat generated by incineration will be recovered and generated, of which 20% will be used by the factory and the remaining 80% will be integrated into the grid.
-This power can meet the electricity demand of 3% of Singapore.
-The volume of garbage after incineration is reduced by 90%, and garbage ash and incombustible garbage are collected.
+The incineration process takes approximately 45 to 90 minutes.
+The heat generated during incineration is recovered and converted into energy, with 20% utilized by the incineration plants and the remaining 80% integrated into the power grid.
+This energy supply is capable of meeting around 3% of Singapore’s electricity demand.
+Incineration reduces the volume of waste by 90%, and the resulting ash and non-combustible waste are carefully collected.

 Don’t live up to the ‘Garden City’ reputation! ! !